Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Introduction

-Furthermore, as another application of Theorems~\ref{T:EdHoch} and~\ref{T:EnAlgHoch}, in Section \ref{S:Bar}, we apply for an augmented $E_\infty$-algebra $A$ the $E_n$-algebra structure on higher Hochschild chains $CH^{S^n}(A,k)$ (identified with the centralizer construction for the augmentation $A\to k$) to describe the \emph{iterated Bar construction} of an augmented $E_\infty$-algebra.
-Indeed, the Bar construction $Bar(A)$ of an $E_\infty$-algebra is naturally an $E_\infty$-algebra which can thus be iterated.
-With this, we prove that the $n$-iterated Bar construction $Bar^{(n)}$ is an $E_n$-coalgebra inside the ($(\infty,1)$)-category of $E_\infty$-algebras, see Proposition~\ref{P:EncoAlgBar}.
-We then relate this construction to \emph{iterated loop spaces} by showing that there is an natural map of $E_n$-coalgebras (and $E_\infty$-algebras) $Bar^{(n)}(C^\ast(X))\to C^\ast(\Omega^n(X))$ which is a quasi-isomorphism if $X$ is $n$-connected.
-We also gave similar dual statements for chains on iterated loop spaces using that the dual of the Bar construction is precisely the centralizer $\mathfrak{z}(A\to k)\cong CH^{S^n}(A,k)$ of the augmentation $A\to k$.
+In topology, \emph{iterated bar constructions} arise as models for \emph{iterated loop spaces} $\Omega^n (X)$, the space of pointed maps from the sphere $S^n$ to a pointed space $X$.
+The latter is an $E_n$-algebra in the category of spaces so that its singular cochains becomes an $E_n$-coalgebra in $E_\infty$-algebras.
+In Section \ref{S:Bar}, for an augmented $E_\infty$-algebra $A$ we apply the $E_n$-algebra structure on higher Hochschild chains $CH^{S^n}(A,k)$ (identified with the centralizer construction for the augmentation $A\to k$) to describe the \emph{iterated Bar construction} of an augmented $E_\infty$-algebra.
+We obtain that $Bar(A)$ is naturally an $E_1$-coalgebra in augmented $E_\infty$-algebras so that we can iterate the construction.
+With this, we prove that \emph{the $n$-iterated bar construction $Bar^{(n)}$ is an $E_n$-coalgebra inside the ($(\infty,1)$)-category of $E_\infty$-algebras}, see Theorem~\ref{P:EncoAlgBar}.
+We then relate this construction to iterated loop spaces by showing that there is a natural map of $E_n$-coalgebras (and $E_\infty$-algebras) $Bar^{(n)}(C^\ast(X))\to C^\ast(\Omega^n(X))$ which is a quasi-isomorphism if $X$ is $n$-connected. \begin{cor} Let $Y$ be a topological space.
+The map $\mathcal{I}t^{\Omega^n}: Bar^{(n)}(C^{\ast}(Y)) \to C^{\ast}\big(\Omega^n(Y)\big) $ is an $E_n$-coalgebra morphism in the category of $E_\infty$-algebras, which is an equivalence if $Y$ is $n$-connected. \end{cor} We also give similar dual statements for \emph{chains on iterated loop spaces} using that the dual of the Bar construction is precisely the centralizer $\mathfrak{z}(A\to k)\cong CH^{S^n}(A,k)$ of the augmentation $A\to k$.